- Attend a HPPLC Medical School Application Workshop (check the HPPLC Events Calendar for dates).

 - Assemble materials in preparation for completing your application (spring transcript from IU, transcripts from all other universities attended, list of activities or resume).

 - Work on writing personal statement.
 Keep a journal throughout the application process, and use it for ideas for your personal statement and secondary applications.

 - Research medical schools.
-Consult the Medical School Admissions Statistics chart available from the HPPLC office, which shows in-state and out-of-state acceptance rates, and the average grade point averages and average MCAT scores of accepted students.
+Consult the Medical School Admissions Statistics chart available from the HPPLC office, which shows in-state and out-of-state acceptance rates, and other statistics of accepted students.

-- Study for the MCAT!
-We generally recommend taking the MCAT by May or June of the year you are applying, but some students can be quite successful with later dates.
+- We generally recommend taking the MCAT by May or June of the year you are applying, but some students can be quite successful with later dates.
 Please feel free to discuss your strategy with a HPPLC advisor.